Get Involved

 As part of actioning the Framework for Educational Excellence, we are working with Pro Vice-Chancellor (Students and Education) to facilitate workshops supporting staff members at the University of Melbourne to create inclusive teaching and learning experiences that remove barriers for our neurodivergent students (and will most-likely support every student!).

-Drawing inspiration from a successful model at UNSW, our first workshop will be Thursday 30th May.
+Our pilot workshops are currently underway.
 Volunteer staff will work with neurodivergent students and our project team to co-adapt their curriculums (what we teach at the University of Melbourne) to better support the full participation and belonging of our neurodivergent students.
 Staff will be given the opportunity to nominate areas for constructive feedback in a safe environment and to reflect on how they can lead workshops in their own faculties.

-Aim: to showcase research by neurodivergent researchers, and neuroaffirming research by allied researchers.
+Aim: to showcase research by neurodivergent researchers, and neuro-affirming research by allied researchers.

-Featured Staff Profiles
+Community Stories — Featured Staff Profiles

 Aim: To connect the community by featuring neurodivergent staff (both professional and academic) from across the University of Melbourne willing to share their experiences and successes on our website.